Principles and Good Rules2020 Nov 13

 I have seen this called slow and fast thinking based on a noteworthy book that was similarly titled.

 The usual way that young humans are taught to govern themselves is a progression from rules to reasoning.
 We teach the immature by starting with the concrete and then advancing to the abstract.

-Jesus' expectatation us however, is to be like him in love and to become mature enought to self-govern by love. note
+This is because Jesus has a different expectatation of us.
+He wants us and has commanded us to be like him in love.
+Jesus expects us to become mature enought to self-govern by love. note

 See Gal 3-4.
 Also see The Commands of Jesus

 Note that rules exist because they have been derived from a principle.
 The principle precedes the rule and it has authority over the rule.
 Following some rule without understanding the principle from which it gets its authority is a place of ignorance.

 Note that rules themselves are not a problem.
 Rules are very useful as an efficient way of making decisions.
 Think of them as trained instincts. note When a good rule fits the context, we apply it for a quick result.
 This is excellent use of our time and mental energies.

 A trained instinct in this context is very similar to a conscience, which also is a product of training.

 However, a rule might not fit a context, or mis-applying it to a context might actually go against the principle out of which the rule was derived.
 Then we must immediately put a pause on the ill-fitting instinct.
 We must always be aware of if a rule is appropriate and we must not apply our personal rules for living in a blind way. note Blindly following a rule as law or being uninterested in where the rule came from is an indication of immaturity.
 When just following a rule is wrong, we must do something different.

 This means we need to know the principles on which all our rules are based.
 We should question rules based unknown principles and especially those based on bad principles.